 So long as you weren’t at fault for your dog bite injury, the lawyers at John Foy & Associates can help you get the maximum amount for your settlement.
 While our FAQs can help you with general questions, you need to talk to us as soon as possible for more assistance on your case.
 So please call us today to learn more about your legal options.

 Do I Have to Report My Dog Bite in Georgia?

 No law in Georgia requires you to report your dog bite injury to the authorities.
 In fact, you don’t even need a police report to hire a lawyer for any sort of personal injury.
 After a dog bite, you may have forgotten to call the police due to shock or trauma from your injury.
 However, we strongly recommend that you file a report with both police and animal control.

 Our lawyers will use your report as evidence when fighting for your claim.
 There are a lot of benefits you gain by reporting your dog bite to the police or local animal control agency.
 After a dog bite, try to relax and gain control of the situation, even if this is extremely difficult.
 Taking the proper steps to report your dog bite can help you win your case.

 Without an official report, there is no concrete evidence that your dog bite took place.
 This makes it much harder to prove that the dog owner is at fault for your damages.
 Therefore, it is crucial that you report what happened after obtaining basic evidence and seeking medical attention.

 Why Do I Need a Lawyer for My Dog Bite Injury Case?

 A lawyer will help you level the playing field between you and the insurance company.
-Instead of spending long exhausting hours fighting a legal battle, you can focus on healing from your dog bite injury instead.
+So instead of spending long exhausting hours fighting a legal battle, you can focus on healing from your dog bite injury instead.
 Our lawyers can handle all of the work for you and help you win the best settlement possible for your claim.

-What to Do if a Dog Bites You?
+What to Do If a Dog Bites You?

 There are several steps you should take if a dog bites you: